 What is Non-Surgical Body Contouring?

-A non-surgical body contouring procedure does not require you to be put under complete anesthetics (although from time to time, some numbing agents might be available if you have a low pain tolerance).
+A non-surgical body contouring procedure does not require you to be put under complete anesthetics (although, from time to time, some numbing agents might be available if you have a low pain tolerance).

-While a similar name as CoolSculpting, the desired effect is different.
+While a similar name to CoolSculpting, the desired effect is different.
 Whereas CoolSculpting freezes the fat tissue, CoolTone stimulates muscles.
 The procedure forces targeted muscles to flex rapidly over several minutes.
 The rapid flexing of the muscles helps stimulate muscle fibers, which assists in toning and tightening muscles.
 While you’re not going to bulk up or put on significant muscle mass, it can help give you a lean, tight muscle appearance.
 CoolTone is often combined with CoolSculpting.
 By combining the two procedures, you can rid yourself of fat and tighten targeted muscles, all at the same time.

 This is another method of body contouring that targets fat cells.
 Unlike CoolSculpting, which freezes the fat cells, Kybella uses a synthetic acid your body produces naturally to kill targeted fat cells.
-Your digestive system produces an acid that breaks down food.
+Your digestive system has an acid that breaks down food.
 Kybella is a synthetic version of this acid.
 When injected into targeted areas, the fat cells will die off.
 Then, once dead, the body will process the dead cells.

 Vanquish and SculptSure